 - You feel sad and anxious.

-If these symptoms sound familiar, go to the doctor to run a blood test first and foremost.
-If you are low, you have options.
+If these symptoms sound familiar, the first thing you should do is go to your doctor to run a blood test.

 Because B12 is not found in plants, vegans are especially at risk for such a deficiency.
 A recommended solution is to use products that are fortified with B12, like fortified soy or nut milks.
-Some foods also naturally contain small amounts of the vitamin, like mushrooms, tempeh, nori and nutritional yeast.
-Vegetarians can opt for eggs, milk and yogurt.
+Other sources of vegan/vegetarian B12 include:

 For those suffering from a serious vitamin B12 deficiency, it is recommended to either take weekly shots of vitamin B12, or a daily high-dose of B12 pills.
 A mild deficiency can be corrected via a standard multivitamin, however.